An Overview of Lymphoma Cancer

-Alternative Treatment for Lymphoma Cancer
+Natural Treatment for Lymphoma Cancer

 Treatment for cancer depends on your health, personal needs, and the stage that the cancer has progressed.
-Typically, anal cancer is treated with surgery, immunotherapy, or a combination of radiation therapy and chemotherapy.
+Typically, lymphoma cancer is treated with surgery, immunotherapy, or a combination of radiation therapy and chemotherapy.
 However, these types of treatment may leave you and your immune system weak and depleted, preventing you from properly fighting off the cancer cells.

 1) “What is Lymphoma” by editorial staff at WebMD

 2) “Lymphoma (also called Non-Hodgkin Lymphoma)” by editorial staff at Medline Plus